The Benefits of Collagen for Healthy Skin & Joints (+ 5 Ways to Make More of It)Reading Time: 7 minutes

 In other words, having enough collagen helps to ensure the health and self-renewing capability of your skin, hair, tendons, cartilage, bones, and joints, as well as your blood vessels and gut.

-Our bodies actually contain more than 20 different types of collagen, but three of these – known as types I, II, and III – together make up 80 to 90 percent of all the collagen in the body.
+Our bodies actually contain more than 20 different types of collagen, but three of these – known as types I, II, and III – together make up 80% to 90% of all the collagen in the body.
 Types I and III are found mainly in the skin, tendons, ligaments, and bones, while type II is the main component in joint cartilage.

 Collagen is made up of components known as amino acids, including glycine, proline, hydroxyproline, and arginine.
 Constantly replenishing these amino acids via your diet is needed to maintain your body’s collagen at healthy levels.
 If you don’t get enough of the amino acids that are required to make collagen, you will not be able to make enough of it to meet your body’s needs.